Mom & Robyn

 In Arizona, there are different levels of probating an estate, and the costs vary with each.
 Happy to discuss the basics of the AZ Probate process and refer you to a few trusted Arizona Probates Attorney with many high reviews.
 Pricing varies.

-When someone passes away and they've left a last will and testament, their final wishes regarding their personal belongings go through a legal process called probate.
+When someone passes away and they’ve left a last will and testament, their final wishes regarding their personal belongings go through a legal process called probate.
 In simple terms, probate is all about making sure that their written directives are officially recognized as their final say on how their worldly possessions, including any properties they own, should be distributed.
-It also confirms the appointment of the person or entity they've chosen to manage their estate.
-You might hear people use the word 'probate' to describe the entire process of settling an estate, which involves gathering assets, paying debts, taxes, and expenses, and finally distributing the remaining assets to the people or entities named in the will.
+It also confirms the appointment of the person or entity they’ve chosen to manage their estate.
+You might hear people use the word ‘probate’ to describe the entire process of settling an estate, which involves gathering assets, paying debts, taxes, and expenses, and finally distributing the remaining assets to the people or entities named in the will.
 The person named in the will, often called the personal representative or executor/ executrix, is in charge of this process.
-They're responsible for following the legal rules and procedures of their state while handling the estate's affairs.
+They’re responsible for following the legal rules and procedures of their state while handling the estate’s affairs.
 The executor is typically answerable to the heirs and beneficiaries, and sometimes, a probate court might oversee their actions.
-If there's no will or if the will doesn't specify a personal representative, the court will appoint one, provided there are assets to distribute.
+If there’s no will or if the will doesn’t specify a personal representative, the court will appoint one, provided there are assets to distribute.
 By law, the personal representative is usually entitled to a reasonable fee or commission for their services.
-They're also responsible for handling death tax filings and other tax payments from the deceased's assets.
-So, selecting the right executor or personal representative is quite important.
-Whether an estate goes through the formal probate process or not, the basic tasks of managing and accounting for assets still need to be done.
-In the past, some professionals recommended avoiding probate through techniques like revocable trusts, especially in states where probate was slow and costly.
-However, in recent years, many states have simplified their probate procedures, making probate avoidance less necessary.
+They’re also responsible for handling death tax filings and other tax payments from the deceased’s assets.

 The probate process can vary from one state to another and is subject to various external factors that can influence its course.
 The simplified step-by-step outline below provides an overview: